MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/admin-portal-tools.md

 - Microsoft Search in Bing search extension

-    Available for authorized users, use the Chrome or Edge extension to quickly access Microsoft Search in Bing enterprise search without leaving the page or site you're on.
+    Available for authorized users, use the Chrome or Edge extension to quickly access Microsoft Search enterprise search without leaving the page or site you're on.

 - Windows 10 and AAD sign-in extension for Chrome